Learning

 The development of the Place-Based Data Framework highlighted a need to clearly outline the data competencies and skills required within organisations working on place-based initiatives.

-In response to this need, Thriving Queensland Kids Partnership funded the University of Sunshine Coast to create the Place-Based Initiatives: data competencies and skills toolkit.
+In response to this need, Queensland Kids Partnership funded the University of Sunshine Coast to create the Place-Based Initiatives: data competencies and skills toolkit.

 The toolkit provides details on 40 data competencies and skills, including what they mean, what they look like in practice, and how to develop them.